Rationale

 Topics

 i.
-Production of Lyman radiation
+Production of Lyman

 ii.
 Transport of Lyman radiation on subgalactic scales